You may have seen people online touting the benefits of using rosemary oil on their hair. Many people claim rosemary oil can help hair grow thicker.

 To use on your hair, mix about five drops of rosemary oil per teaspoon of carrier oil.
 Massage the oil into your scalp and leave it on for a few minutes before showering.
 Be careful not to get pure rosemary oil in your eyes, as it can be irritating.

-Another option: Add a few drops of rosemary oil to your favorite shampoo.
+Another option is to add a few drops of rosemary oil to your favorite shampoo.
 Or choose hair care products that incorporate rosemary oil in their ingredients.
 Many shampoos, conditioners, and other products list rosemary oil among their ingredients.

 Women and Hair Loss